GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 - There shall be no manual accreditation.

-- Applications, once submitted, cannot be reversed.
+- Applications once filled and submitted cannot be reversed.

 ACCREDITATION PROCESS STEPS